 DEPARTMENT OF GREEK AND ROMAN STUDIES

-The Department of Greek and Roman Studies invites applications for a Sessional Lecturer to teach Greek and Roman Mythology, Greek Archaeology, the Ancient World on Film, and ancient Greek.
+The Department of Greek and Roman Studies invites applications for a Sessional Lecturer position to teach courses in Latin, mythology, and Roman culture in particular.
 The successful applicant will be expected to teach five courses over two semesters.
-Applicants should hold a PhD, show potential for success as a university professor, and have demonstrable skill and enthusiasm in teaching a broad range of courses in Classical Studies:
+The applicants should hold a PhD, show potential for success as a university professor, and have demonstrable skill and enthusiasm in teaching a broad range of courses in Classical Studies.

 GRS 200 Greek and Roman Mythology

 Please send (by e-mail) a letter expressing interest in the position.
-Include evidence of innovative teaching and experience, a complete CV, and a teaching reference to: Brendan Burke, Chair, Department of Greek and Roman Studies email@example.com before March 15, 2018.
+Include evidence of innovative teaching and experience, a complete CV, and a teaching reference to: Ingrid Holmberg, Chair, Department of Greek and Roman Studies (email@example.com) before March 11, 2022.
 A decision should be made soon after.
 The University reserves the right to fill additional teaching assignments from the pool of applicants for this posting.

 These appointments are within CUPE, local 4163 (Component 3), Sessional Lecturers certification.
 The University is committed to upholding the values of equity, diversity, and inclusion in our living, learning and work environments.
 In pursuit of our values, we seek members who will work respectfully and constructively with differences and across levels of power.
 We actively encourage applications from members of groups experiencing barriers to equity.
 The University’s full equity statement is located at: www.uvic.ca/equitystatement.
 All qualified candidates are encouraged to apply; however, in accordance with Canadian Immigration requirements, Canadians and permanent residents will be given priority.